-- (A) A solar collection device or combination of devices are designed and located to avoid glare or reflection onto adjacent properties and adjacent roadways and shall not interfere with traffic or create a safety hazard. - (B) Screening, capable of providing year-round screening, is provided along all sides that do not collect energy. - (C) Roof mounted solar collection devices shall not extend more than 10 feet from the top of the roof.
-The total height of the building, including the solar collection devices, shall comply with the height regulations established for each zoning district. - (D) Solar collection devices shall not exceed 45 feet in height - (E) All solar collection devices shall register with the Department of Emergency Services and shall submit a map noting the location of the solar collection devices and the panel disconnect. - (F) The applicant shall demonstrate that a utility scale solar energy system shall not unreasonably interfere with the view of, or from, sites of significant public interest such as public parks, a national or state designated scenic byway, a structure listed in the Kent County Historic Site Survey, an historic district, or the Chesapeake Bay and its tributaries. - 64.
-Structures for the buying, processing, and sale of animal products in AZD, commercial, provided: - (A) Structures, retention, and disposal areas shall be 600 feet from the nearest property line. - (B) The front of the site shall be appropriately landscaped. - (C) All activities shall be completely enclosed. - (D) The operation is managed according to a waste management plan approved by the Natural Resources Conservation Service, University of Maryland Extension Service, and the Kent County Health Department. - 65.
-Structures for the buying, processing, or sale of farm products related to agriculture, including the sale of fertilizer and seed but not including animal products, in structures that exceed 10,000 square feet but are less than 50,000 square feet in AZD - 66.
-Tie-out pilings of private piers, community piers, and private shared piers, installed at a distance not to exceed 25% of the width of the waterway, the edge of the channel, or 180 feet from the mean high water mark, whichever is less, for the exclusive mooring use by tall ships as safe-harbors from hurricanes and other severe weather-related threats in RCD and CAR provided: - (A) Private piers, community piers, and private shared piers in RCD and CAR are subject to the stipulations and regulations of SECTION 43.3 SPECIAL REQUIREMENTS FOR WATER DEPENDENT USES of this Ordinance.
+- (A) A solar collection device or combination of devices are designed and located to avoid glare or reflection onto adjacent properties and adjacent roadways and will not interfere with traffic or create a safety hazard. - (B) Screening, capable of providing year-round screening, is provided per all the requirements in Article V. - (C) Roof mounted solar collection devices will not extend more than 15 feet from the top of the roof.
+The total height of the building, including the solar collection devices, will comply with the height regulations established for each zoning district. - (D) Solar collection devices not mounted on roofs will not exceed 45 feet in height - (E) All solar collection devices will register with the Office of Emergency Services and will submit a map noting the location of the solar collection devices and the panel disconnect. - (F) The applicant will demonstrate that a utility scale solar energy system will not unreasonably interfere with the view of, or from, sites of significant public interest such as public parks, a national or state designated scenic byway, a structure listed in the Kent County Historic Site Survey, an historic district, or the Chesapeake Bay and its tributaries. - (G) All solar energy systems will meet the Countywide standards in Article V. - 163.
+Storage and office trailers, temporary during construction.